jamestse1114/Open-source-Tools-for-Solar-Energy-Site-Selection/README.md

 ## References

-Millington, J. D., & Jupp, D. L. B. (2017).
-Python for biologists: a complete programming course for beginners.
-CreateSpace Independent Publishing Platform.
+Millington, J. and Jupp, D., 2017.
+Python in practice: Create better programs using concurrency, libraries, and patterns.
+Boston: Addison-Wesley Professional.